This story was updated on Oct. 8, 2018.

 CFO and CHRO collaboration has become a growth-driving trend over the last decade.
-A recent survey from global consultants Ernst & Young (EY) found that 80 percent of the 550 CFOs and CHROs surveyed said that their relationship had become more collaborative over the past three years.
+EY found that 80 percent of 550 CFOs and CHROs surveyed said that their relationship had become more collaborative over the past three years.
 The reasons are fairly obvious.
 Human capital is both the most valuable asset an organization has and likely its largest operating expense.
-It is, therefore, quite natural that CFOs and CHROs are becoming strategic partners to leverage human capital investments into growing revenues.
+It is, therefore, natural that CFOs and CHROs are becoming strategic partners to leverage human capital investments into growing revenues.

 CFOs and CHROs: Partnering to Align Human Capital With Organizational Strategy

 Getting talent in the door, and developing that human capital to its full potential in order to seize quickly evolving business opportunities, are primary functions of both CFOs and CHROs.
 As EY explains: "While the CFO must ensure that resources are allocated efficiently and appropriately to deliver the company's strategy, it is HR's role to nurture this particular asset to realize the potential value for the company."
 Strategic collaboration between them simply maximizes value generation.

 Richard Kanor, an EY Human Capital expert, explains the bottom-line value of the CFO/CHRO partnership: "The high-performing organizations have a greater focus on HR metrics.
 Costs, performance, attrition, retention, productivity are all being measured with much greater frequency, as the CFOs and chief human resource officers are collaborating to try to ensure the organization is optimizing the return on the money that it's spending on its people."

 So by working together, CFOs and CHROs can focus on the key human capital indicators that drive organizational growth, such as employee productivity, employee engagement, retention and training.